May Gardening Calendar

 - Weeks 2-4: Herbs planted in average soils need no extra fertilizer.
 Too much may reduce flavor and pungency at harvest.

 - Weeks 3-4: Take houseplants outdoors when nights will remain above 50 degrees.
-Most prefer only direct morning sun.
+Most prefer only

 - Weeks 3-4: Watch for fireflies on warm nights.
 Both adults and larvae are important predators.
 Collecting may reduce this benefit.